-As part of the licence requirement to have clear processes and communications to remedy problems HAL should:
+A part of the licence requirement to have clear processes and communications to remedy problems HAL should:

-- provide an overarching contingency plan document that includes all the principles to be followed when a disruptive event occurs, with further plans and procedures documented with agreement sought from all relevant airport stakeholders; - establish clear rules for when the different Command levels should be triggered, including pre-emptive activation (i.e. in advance of any disruption) in situations where disruption could be expected, such as at key holiday periods; - provide a formal training, practice and testing regime for Bronze, Silver and Gold Commanders and Deputies, including the requirement for operational experience and experience of managing incidents or practical exercises (this regime to be approved by the CAA); - establish clear levels of authority for each level Commander, including appropriate spending authority, which provides the capability to make decisions at the necessary level; - ensure that staff rosters are established to ensure that trained and qualified Commanders are always available; - ensure that the involvement of key stakeholders, such as airlines, forms an integral part of the Command and Control processes and that there is live
+- provide an overarching contingency plan document that includes all the principles to be followed when a disruptive event occurs, with further plans and procedures documented with agreement sought from all relevant airport stakeholders5; - establish clear rules for when the different Command levels should be triggered, including pre-emptive activation (i.e. in advance of any disruption) in situations where disruption could be expected, such as at key holiday periods; - provide a formal training, practice and testing regime for Bronze, Silver and Gold Commanders and Deputies, including the requirement for operational experience and experience of managing incidents or practical exercises; - establish clear levels of authority for each level Commander, including appropriate spending authority, which provides the capability to make decisions at the necessary level; - ensure that staff rosters are established to ensure that trained and qualified Commanders are always available; - ensure that the involvement of key stakeholders, such as airlines, forms an integral part of the Command and Control processes and that there is live sharing of operational information between stakeholders during disruption events; - ensure that facilities and equipment used for the Command and Control operations are tested at least annually;

-&lt;sup>5 stakeholders include the major airlines, with other airlines represented by the AOC, ground handling agents, NATS, the emergency services, fuel suppliers, local authorities etc. Continued (4 of 8 pages)
+5 stakeholders include the major airlines, with other airlines represented by the AOC, ground handling agents, NATS, the emergency services, fuel suppliers, local authorities etc. Continued (4 of 8 pages)